 Proper exercise, including a low fat diet, strength training and aerobic exercise, tones and conditions the muscles we use every day to stand, walk, lift and turn.
 It can actually transform our body composition by reducing body fat and increasing the proportion of lean muscle in our bodies.
-Using the bike will help in reducing body fat and increasing cardiovascular endurance.
+Using the 6.0u Upright Bike will help in reducing body fat and increasing cardiovascular endurance.